Chr0my1702/Hash-Lib-Generator/README.md

-# hash
+# Hash-Lib Generator

-this is my dofe project. my log is in the DOV log file. thanks!
+This is my dofe project.

-#this wont work on your pc since the database is too big to upload to github.
+This wont work on your pc since the database is too big to upload to github.